Autocar India

 Has a sleek silhouette and features a dual-screen setup inside

-The Mercedes-Benz CLA Electric has a sleek silhouette and follows the manufacturer’s latest design ideology.
-It features LED headlights with a star-shaped LED DRL in the centre.
-The headlights are connected by an LED lightbar.
-The grille is blanked off and is adorned with plenty of star motifs that give a nice contrast against the black backdrop.
-The bumper houses functional air vents to cool the electrical components.
+The Mercedes-Benz CLA Electric has a sleek silhouette and follows the manufacturer’s latest design ideology while maintaining a low drag coefficient of 0.21.
+It also features sleek LED headlights with a star-shaped LED DRL in the centre.
+These headlights are connected by an LED lightbar, while the front grille is blanked off and adorned with plenty of star motifs (including the backlit three-pointed logo), offering contrast against the black backdrop.
+Meanwhile, the front bumper houses functional air vents to cool some of the electrical components.

-Here are the dimensions of the International-spec Mercedes-Benz CLA Electric:
+Here are the dimensions of the Mercedes-Benz CLA Electric:

 Length (mm)